hotosm/tracing-guides/_posts/tips/0100-01-01-ID_alignment_vectors.md

 tags: [imagery,alignment, vector]
 ---

-While editing you may encounter a situation where existing features exist that were drawn based on older low-resolution imagery.
-You need to adjust the existing vectors in iD editor to match the new imagery.
+While editing you may encounter a situation where existing features exist that are not aligned well.
+You need to adjust the existing vectors in iD editor to match the imagery.